-POSTPONEMENT

-• Pre-tenure

-• Allows postponing a merit and extending the tenure clock for no more than two additional years (one year per birth/adoption event).

-• Post-tenure
+Postponements and extensions on the clock

+Postponements:
-• Faculty in the affected titles may apply for postponement of posttenure merits and promotions to accommodate childbearing, adoption or placement, without prejudice or penalty.
-The length of postponement may not exceed one year per event for a total of two years.

-The postponement option allows for a non-prejudicial review, no penalty for the time allowed.
-A postponed action entails that upon the next eligible advancement, the academic record will be considered in standard time rather than decelerated.
+- Faculty may apply for postponement\ of merits and promotions to accommodate childbearing, adoption, or placement, without prejudice or penalty.
+The length of postponement may not exceed one year per event for a total of two years. - Extensions on the clock: - Allows academic appointees with an eight-year limit at the assistant rank to extend the tenure clock for no more than two additional years (one year per birth/adoption event) + one year for COVID.\\ - The postponement option allows for a non-prejudicial review, with no penalty for the time allowed.
+A postponed action entails that upon the next eligible advancement, the academic record will be considered in standard time, rather than decelerated. - \\ Extensions on the clock need not be taken if a record warrants earlier promotion.